 Sader graduated with his Bachelor of Jazz Studies Degree in Drumset Performance from the University of Manitoba Marcel A. Desautels Faculty of Music in 2013.
 As a student in the program, Sader studied primarily with world-renowned drummer Quincy Davis.
-Throughout his degree, Lucas also studied and worked with Terreon Gully, George Colligan, Steve Kirby, Derrick Gardner, Laurent Roy, Will Bonness, Anna-Lisa Kirby, and Jimmy Greene.
-Other teachers and mentors include David Schneider, Bill Kristjanson, Curtis Nowosad, and Jauvon Gilliam.
+Throughout his degree, Lucas also studied and worked with Terreon Gully, George Colligan, Derrick Gardner, Laurent Roy, and Jimmy Greene.
+Other teachers and mentors include David Schneider, Bill Kristjanson, and Curtis Nowosad

 In 2012, Sader recorded and released his debut album as a leader, Apollo: Tribute to the Miles Davis Quintet, with The Lucas Sader Project.
 The album features Sader on drums, along with acclaimed trumpeter Derrick Gardner, alto and tenor saxophonist Paul Balcain, pianist Paul De Gurse, and bassist Karl Kohut.
 Balcain, De Gurse, and Kohut are all in-demand artists on a national level, while Gardner has appeared on Grammy-winning recordings and worked with a litany of artists, including The Count Basie Orchestra, Harry Connick Jr., and Tony Bennett.